Special Report: Accounting firms, SEC hobble U.S. audit watchdog

 One of the three newcomers was Doty.
 He was picked to chair the board.
 His résumé suggested he would get along with the accounting industry.
 He was a protégé of James Baker, secretary of state in the George H.W.
 Bush administration, and had spent 40 years with Baker’s influential law firm, Baker & Botts.
 Among his clients were oil-services giant Halliburton, George W. Bush and Deloitte.

 “Seriously, can it get any worse for investors than Bush family lawyer James Doty?”
-Frances McKenna, an accounting industry analyst, wrote in Forbes after the appointments.
+Francine McKenna, an accounting industry analyst, wrote in Forbes after the appointments.

 That first year, all three new appointees had to recuse themselves from votes related to Deloitte, hobbling a majority of the board.